-• Check the value of a larger type before converting it to a smaller type to see if the value in the larger type is within the range of the smaller type.
-Any conversion from a type with larger precision to a smaller precision type could potentially result in a loss of data.
-In some instances, this loss of precision is desired.
+Check the value of a larger type before converting it to a smaller type to see if the value in the larger type is within the range of the smaller type.
+Any conversion from a type with larger trange to a smaller range, could result in a loss of data.
+In some instances, this loss is desired.
 Such cases should be explicitly acknowledged in comments.
-For example, the following code could be used to check whether a conversion from an unsigned integer to an unsigned character will result in a loss of precision:
+For example, the following code could be used to check whether a conversion from an unsigned integer to an unsigned character will result in a loss of data:

 - Close attention should be given to all warning messages issued by the compiler regarding multiple casts.
-Making a cast in C explicit will both remove the warning and acknowledge that the change in precision is on purpose. - If mixed types are used in an expression, ensure that each conversion preserves the value before being used as an operand in another operation in the same expression. - When converting between wide character and multi-byte characters and strings, always use the appropriate conversion functions (wctomb and wcsrtombs or wcsrtombs\s respectively).
-Similarly for multi-byte to wide characters and strings use mbrtowc and mbsrtowcs or mbsrtowcs s
+Making a cast in C explicit will both remove the warning and acknowledge that the change in is intended, - If mixed types are used in an expression, ensure that each conversion preserves the value before being used as an operand in another operation in the same expression. - When converting between wide character and multi-byte characters and strings, always use the appropriate conversion functions (wctomb and wcsrtombs or wcsrtombs\s respectively).
+Similarly for multi-byte to wide characters and strings use mbrtowc and mbsrtowcs or mbsrtowcs\s